Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 - Latin spelling was not really standardized by this point, which is why alternate spellings exist.
 The fact that both Bodmer 47 and the Incunabulum have the same alternate spellings means it is more than likely they copied from the same source.

 ## f.
 Archaisms:
-- quom - quum - cum: this is the only difference between Bodmer 47 and the Incunabulum.
+- quom - quum - cum (Line 363): this is the only difference between Bodmer 47 and the Incunabulum.
 Bodmer 47 uses "quom" which is the most archaic form of cum.
 However, the incunabulum, which is older, uses "quum."
 It is odd that the newer manuscript uses the older form of cum...this likely happened because the spelling was not standardized

     B47: